triangledirt/books/RAPE!.md

 "Whatever."

 "Me's explains something to you.
 When a guy wants a girl's puss, he be willin's to do just about anything to get it.
 That include buyin' a girl flowers, puttin' up with a bitch who runs her mouth off, and, yes, punchin' a bitch in the mouth if he have to.
-The need for puss runs strong in men---"
+The need for puss runs strong in men—"

 "They aren't real men."